 Like the Oklahoma City Bombing National Memorial, there is a survivor tree on-site.

 Taking a final look back over my shoulder, since this will be the last opportunity to take a good look at One World Trade on this trip, I noticed it’s reflection in the building nearest me.
-I was stopped in my tracks to document the view and reflect a moment on it’s poignancy.
+I stopped in my tracks to document the view and reflect a moment on it’s poignancy.

 Admission is expensive, especially if you want to add a guided tour of the museum or the memorial outside.
 I recommend scheduling your visit online in advance because the crowds here are incredible.
-Free admission is offered on Tuesdays at 5pm-close on a first-come, first-served basis.
+Free admission is on Tuesdays at 5pm-close on a first-come, first-served basis.
 Queue up starting at 4pm to get a ticket.

 Again, great pictures and beautifully written.